5 Common Problems in Marriage

 With the rise of employees working from home and the increased integration of technology in every facet of our lives, couples are in the same bed at night during the time which used to be designated for pillow talk—but they’re not talking.
 Instead, they’re connecting with old friends, looking at videos, shopping, playing video games, surfing the net, and generally putting their attention toward their screen instead of their partner.
 It’s distracting couples from loving one another and causing others to compare their relationships to what they see on social media.

 Setting aside screen-free time that allows the two of you time to focus on each other will help both of you feel valued within your marriage.
-Be intentional to not only nurture your relationship, but also to appreciate what makes your relationship satisfying.
+Be intentional about nurturing your relationship and appreciating what makes your relationship satisfying.

 When couples speak different intimacy languages and aren’t able to understand one another, it’s a recipe for marital conflict.
 Whether it’s understanding each other’s needs for connection and vulnerability, or romance and sex, if you don’t know what arouses your partner, then you run the risk of living with a big intimacy void in the marriage.